2015 WTA Finals – Singles

 Agnieszka Radwańska defeated Petra Kvitová in the final, 6–2, 4–6, 6–3 to win the singles tennis title at the 2015 WTA Finals.
 This marked the first time since 2005 that the Tour Finals champion did not win a major in the corresponding year.

 Serena Williams was the three-time reigning champion, but withdrew due to injury.

 Garbiñe Muguruza, Flavia Pennetta and Lucie Šafářová made their debuts at the event.

-For the first time since the round-robin format was re-introduced in 2003, both finalists reached the final despite losing two matches in the round-robin stage.
+For the first time since the round-robin format was re-introduced in 2003, both finalists reached the final despite both losing two matches in the round-robin stage.
+This was also the first, and only, time two players lost 2 round-robin matches and still made it to the semifinals.

 This year marked the first time since 2006 that all participating players came from European countries.